arindas/comprehending-linux/src/ch02-01-cpu-architecture.md

   - Direction Flag for string processing order
   - Interrupt Flag which controls response to external hardware signals.

-- Execute: Activate the specific circuits to perform the operation.
+- **Execute**: Activate the specific circuits to perform the operation.

   - If the instruction is a conditional branch,
     - the control unit uses these flag values to determine if the condition is